The Historic Masonic Temple

-We envision this space to serve as a multi-use venue for fostering the arts of all kinds!
-We strive for this space to be enjoyed for at least another 100 years!
+We envision this space to serve as a multi-use venue for fostering and celebrating all kinds of art!
+With the support and involvement of our donors, community partners, and artists we know this space will be enjoyed for at least another 100 years!

 History of the Historic Masonic Temple of Bay City